thiagodasilva/ansible-saio/README.md

  1. `tox -e functest`

 ### Configuration Options:
 You can set a few options to change how the VM is provisioned.
 In `global_vars.yml`, you can set if you want Swift-on-File configured or not and what storage policy should be set as the default.
+In the `Vagrantfile`, you can choose to provision either a Fedora VM or a CentOS-7 VM.

 ### Running ansible only:
 In case you already have a VM created and just wants to execute the Ansible playbook, run the following command: